benbiles/usbmidi_multichannel_audio_mixer/README.md

 press keys and turn knobs on the LaunchControl and you should see the relevent midi values 0-127 for faders

 EDIT THE CODE AND GET THE NUMBERS TO DO THINGS FROM THE ARDUINO :) !!!!

+the file AIC3101_codec_control will inistialise the Codec and output audio coming in from I2S.
+The Launch control controls volume left and right with knobs 1 & 2

+I will be working next on an 8 channel mixer DAC for 8 channel mix control.